 I'm hazin' dried apples that aim to be pies…

-Meanwhile, as cowboys were devouring biscuits and beans on the range, President Polk was dining on rich French cuisine at the White House.
+Meanwhile, as cowboys were devouring biscuits and beans on the range, President Polk was dining on fancy French cuisine at the White House.
 But Polk was no stranger to grub.
-As a boy growing up on the North Carolina frontier, he reportedly ate Black Bear Steak and Barbecued Deer.
+As a boy growing up on the frontier, he reportedly ate Black Bear Steak and Barbecued Deer.
 Like other frontier folk, basic country fare, like Tenesseee Ham and Corn Pone, was what pleased Polk the most!

 If you'd like to wrangle up some corn pone one of these days, here's a simple recipe to try from The Smokey Mountain Cookbook